LouiZz04/2D-Games/pong with Q-Learning/README.md

 1. Clone repo

-3. Install python compiler if not already installed using your package manager.
+2. Install python compiler if not already installed using your package manager.
 Example for Fedora run `sudo dnf install python3`

-2. Install pygame library, example using pip `pip3 install pygame`
+3. Install pygame library, example using pip `pip3 install pygame`

+5. Change directory `cd ./pong\ with\ Q-Learning/`

-3. run `python3 play.py`
+5. run `python3 play.py`

-Modify the training sessions `n` to your desire in /play.py line 3:`train(n)`
+Modify the training sessions `n` to your desire in ./play.py line 3